GiammaFer75/Proteogenome/README.md

 ![](Images/PTM_colour_code.JPG)

-PTM colour code table from https://github.com/cschlaffner/PoGo
+PTM color code table from https://github.com/cschlaffner/PoGo

 ![](Images/PTM_20_10_MAP.JPG)

+In the screenshot above, the peptides with PTM are reported in the PTM track with the PTM encoding embedded in their sequences.

 <a name="hpwags"/></a></br>
 **The Allowed Genomic Space** </br>